pokt-network/helm-charts/charts/pocketd/README.md

 When snapshot syncing is enabled:

-1. An init container is added that:
+1. An init container checks if blockchain data already exists:
+   - If data is found, the snapshot download is skipped (happens only once)
+   - If no data exists, it installs necessary packages and downloads the snapshot

+2. The snapshot init process:
    - Installs necessary packages (aria2c, zstd, etc.) at runtime
    - Fetches information about the latest snapshot for the selected network
    - Downloads the snapshot torrent using aria2c
    - Extracts the snapshot to the data directory
    - Records the version from the snapshot for cosmovisor to use

-2. The cosmovisor init container will:
+3. The cosmovisor init container will:
+   - Check if cosmovisor is already initialized, and skip setup if it is
-   - Check for the recorded snapshot version
+   - Check for the recorded snapshot version if needed
-   - Download the binary matching that version
+   - Download the binary matching that version if not present
    - Configure cosmovisor to use the correct binary version

-3. When the node starts, it will continue syncing from the snapshot height instead of starting from genesis.
+4. When the node starts, it will continue syncing from the snapshot height instead of starting from genesis.

 ### Alternative: Using a Pre-built Image